 From romantic getaways to family adventures, a hot tub holiday in Yorkshire is just the thing.

 As the largest county in the UK, Yorkshire is a great place for couples, families and groups of friends who are looking to have a good time.
 Packed full of Roman and Viking heritage, there’s lots going on in this historic region and plenty of castles, abbeys, ruins and walls to explore.
 That’s not all either as Yorkshire is also home to two national parks – including the Yorkshire Dales – a range of incredible cities, towns and villages, forests, trails, mountains and more.

 If you prefer to take things a little slower, you won’t be disappointed either.
-Yorkshire has lots of quaint market towns and villages with streets that are home to incredible architecture and scenery, and independent shops and cafes.
+Yorkshire has lots of quaint market towns and villages, such as the popular seaside town Whitby, with streets that are home to incredible architecture and scenery, and independent shops and cafes.
 It’s also fast becoming an amazing food destination with gastropubs, pop-up establishments and a fantastic nightlife scene in the cities.

 Of course, a hot tub break in Yorkshire isn’t just about what’s outside.
 What’s inside your luxury lodge is just as important.
 And, from holiday homes along the North Yorkshire coast to those pet-friendly pads in the North York Moors, we guarantee every kind of traveller will find something here.
 Each of which have been picked for their first-class living and dining areas and private hot tub experiences.